 The majority of people today suffer from chronic stress overload.
 But stress isn’t just limited to the mind.
 Plenty of studies show stress negatively impacts health — and weight.
 Chronic stress leads to chronically high cortisol levels.
 This leads to chronically high insulin levels (because cortisol triggers a release of insulin), which elevates setpoint weight.

 Studies show few people get more than 5 hours of sleep per night, which is bad for your health and bad for your waistline.
-Research shows sleep deprivation increases levels of cortisol leading to cravings for starchy carbs and an accumulation of dangerous belly fat.
+Research shows sleep deprivation increases levels of cortisol, leading to cravings for starchy carbs and an accumulation of dangerous belly fat.
 It also dysregulates hormones that regulate appetite and metabolism.

 One of the most common questions we hear every single day, before people have really “gotten” what SANE is all about, is: “What is my setpoint weight?”
-That’s a great question and while there is no specific lab test we can do to get a specific answer, the results will show in your life.
+That’s a great question, and while there is no specific lab test we can do to get a specific answer, the results will show in your life.
 You will have more energy.
 Your friends and family may comment on how you look younger.
 You will look thinner and feel a lightness that you have not enjoyed in years.

 So, now that you know about setpoint weight loss and why lowering setpoint weight is the single most important missing key to permanent and lasting weight loss, how do you lower it?
 Glad you asked!
-Here are a 5 easy tips to get you started.
+Here are 5 easy tips to get you started.

-1. Eat MORE of These Foods:
+1. Eat MORE of these foods:

 Eating more non-starchy vegetables is especially important for lowering your setpoint weight.
 Find as many fun and creative ways to get more veggies as you can.
 One of the easiest ways to get more non-starchy veggies is to make green smoothies.
 Here’s a basic recipe for a green smoothie.